cheqd/node-docs/docs/validator-guide/pruning.md

 cheqd-noded version
 ```

-The output should be a version higher than v1.2.5.
+The output should be a version higher than v1.3.0.
+If you're on a lower version, you either manually upgrade the node binary or [use the interactive installer to execute an upgrade](../setup-and-configure/README.md) while retaining settings.

 The instructions below assume that the home directory for the `cheqd` user is set to the default value of `/home/cheqd`.
 If this is *not* the case for your node, please modify the commands below to the correct path.